 - Lighting Conditions: Growth is best in low-medium lighting

 - Appearance: Very large, broad leaves.
 Grows to large size.

-They're perfect as a background plant, since their tall, broad leaves help block out the background behind the tank, and they're great for many different types of fish & other aquatic life.
+Amazon sword is perfect as a background plant, since their tall, broad leaves help block out the background behind the tank, and they're great for many different types of fish & other aquatic life.

-It also has the unique ability to work well in nearly any location of your aquarium's aquascape—the bunching growth of Java Ferns keeps it tidy no matter where you put it.
+Java Fern has the unique ability to work well in nearly any location of your aquarium's aquascape—the bunching growth of Java Ferns keeps it tidy no matter where you put it.

 - Water Conditions: 74-82 degrees Farenheight.

 - Lighting Conditions: Growth is best in low-moderate lighting